ibz0q/lovelace-bg-animation/README.md

 bg-animation: # Root configuration object
   duration: 5000 # * Duration of the animation in milliseconds
   redraw: 200000 # * Time in milliseconds after which the animation should be redrawn
-  style: | # * CSS can be applied to the root container above the Iframe
+  style: | # * Change the default style of root container holding iframe (This can cause bugs if original style is not applied)
       background: transparent;
   gallery: # *
     type: local # Type of gallery, "local" | "remote"